apache/zeppelin/docs/install/virtual_machine.md

  - libfontconfig to avoid phatomJs missing dependency issues
  - openjdk-7-jdk
  - Python addons: pip, matplotlib, scipy, numpy, pandas
+ - [R](https://www.r-project.org/) and R Packages required to run the R Interpreter & related R tutorial notebook

 ### How to build & run Zeppelin

 This assumes you've already cloned the project either on the host machine in the zeppelin-dev directory (to be shared with the guest machine) or cloned directly into a directory while running inside the guest machine.
+The following build steps will also include Python and R support via PySpark and SparkR:

 ```
 cd /incubator-zeppelin
-mvn clean package -Pspark-1.5 -Ppyspark -Dhadoop.version=2.2.0 -Phadoop-2.2 -DskipTests
+mvn clean package -Pspark-1.6 -Ppyspark -Phadoop-2.4 -Psparkr -DskipTests'
 ./bin/zeppelin-daemon.sh start
 ```